foodfight/showz/chefconf_2013_slides.md

 * Zero to Production in Crazy Time: Adobe's Transformation - John Martinez
 * The Postmortem - it doesn't have to be messy - Rob Schnepp
 * Creating a Culture for Continuous Delivery - John Esser - [video](http://www.youtube.com/watch?v=f3s0gxp_RA4)
-* Building and Managing Hadoop with Chef - John Martin - [slides](http://www.slideshare.net/tekbuddha/building-hadoop-with-chef), [video]()
+* Building and Managing Hadoop with Chef - John Martin - [slides](http://www.slideshare.net/tekbuddha/building-hadoop-with-chef), [video](http://youtu.be/KPe6At1ofCE)
 * The InstallShield of the 21st Century - Theo Schlossnagle
-* Automation Cross Cloud Deployment - Chef The Operating System for the Cloud - Jeremy LaTrasse
+* Automation Cross Cloud Deployment - Chef The Operating System for the Cloud - Jeremy LaTrasse - [video](http://youtu.be/CoTijToI10c)
 * A Storage Story - Kyle Bader - [slides](http://www.slideshare.net/kbader/a-storage-story-chef-conf2013)
 * How To Let Devs Do Your Job For You - Aaron Suggs - [slides](https://speakerdeck.com/ktheory/how-to-let-developers-do-your-job-number-chefconf-2013)
 * Splunk Storm - powered by Chef - powered by Splunk - Alex Munk